 Trend Micro states that “Recent studies conducted by Gartner, IDC and Forrester point out that nearly half of the U.S. workforce is already mobile and, as a result, are conducting business outside of their primary work place for more than 20% of their work week.”

-Laurence Hart with Search Content Management believes that having an ECM solution in place will allow traditional workplace boundaries to be blurred without creating major security risks.
+Laurence Hart with Search Content Management believes that having a document management solution in place will allow traditional workplace boundaries to be blurred without creating major security risks.

-Keeping Up with the Jones’s
+Keeping Up with the Joneses

 One of the dangers of consumerization is that businesses are now being forced to compete with the consumer as well as other companies in their industry.
 This is the wave of the Internet of Everything that has been highlighted in many tech arenas.

 When a consumer spreads bad reports or inside information about an industry or an individual company, it becomes the job of employees to first identify the problem, and then go to work putting out the fires.

 The changes prompted by consumerization do not happen in a linear fashion and so cannot be tracked.
 The sources for data to be leaked, spread, and reposted are endless and can pop up from anywhere at any time.

 Changing IT Responsibilities